Alex Salmond

 A graduate of the University of St Andrews, he worked as an economist in the Scottish Office, and later, the Royal Bank of Scotland.
 He was elected to the British House of Commons in 1987, serving as the Member of Parliament (MP) for Banff and Buchan from 1987 to 2010.
 In 1990, he successfully defeated Margaret Ewing in the SNP leadership contest.
-Salmond led the party through the first election to the Scottish Parliament in 1999, where the SNP emerged as the second largest party, with Salmond as the Leader of the Opposition.
+Salmond led the party through the first election to the Scottish Parliament in 1999, where the SNP emerged as the largest opposition party.
 He was elected as the Member of the Scottish Parliament (MSP) for Banff and Buchan in that year's election.
 He resigned as leader in 2000 and stood down as an MSP the following year, when he was appointed leader of the SNP's Westminster group.

 Salmond was re-elected as leader of the SNP in the 2004 leadership contest, after running on a joint ticket with Nicola Sturgeon.
 She led the SNP at Holyrood until Salmond was elected to the Scottish Parliament in 2007 for Gordon (later Aberdeenshire East).
-The SNP placed first, ahead of the governing Labour Party in the 2007 election by one seat, with Salmond securing a confidence and supply support from the Scottish Greens, resulting in Salmond's appointment as first minister.
+The SNP placed first, ahead of the governing Labour Party in the 2007 election by one seat, with Salmond securing support from the Scottish Greens, resulting in Salmond's appointment as first minister.